terraform-redhat/terraform-provider-rhcs/docs/resources/cluster_rosa_classic.md

 - `disable_workload_monitoring` (Boolean) Enables you to monitor your own projects in isolation from Red Hat Site Reliability Engineer (SRE) platform metrics.
 - `ec2_metadata_http_tokens` (String) This value determines which EC2 Instance Metadata Service mode to use for EC2 instances in the cluster.This can be set as `optional` (IMDS v1 or v2) or `required` (IMDSv2 only).
 This feature is available from OpenShift version 4.11.0 and newer.
 After the creation of the resource, it is not possible to update the attribute value.
 - `etcd_encryption` (Boolean) Encrypt etcd data.
 Note that all AWS storage is already encrypted.
 After the creation of the resource, it is not possible to update the attribute value.
-- `external_id` (String) Unique external identifier of the cluster.
-After the creation of the resource, it is not possible to update the attribute value.
 - `fips` (Boolean) Create cluster that uses FIPS Validated / Modules in Process cryptographic libraries.
 After the creation of the resource, it is not possible to update the attribute value.
 - `host_prefix` (Number) Length of the prefix of the subnet assigned to each node.
 After the creation of the resource, it is not possible to update the attribute value.
 - `kms_key_arn` (String) Used to encrypt root volume of compute node pools.
 The key ARN is the Amazon Resource Name (ARN) of a AWS Key Management Service (KMS) Key.
 It is a unique, fully qualified identifier for the AWS KMS Key.
 A key ARN includes the AWS account, Region, and the key ID(optional).
 After the creation of the resource, it is not possible to update the attribute value.